Motiontag API

 /storyline/{id}

-Name Type In Description
+Claim Type Description Required

-sub String JWT UUID of a user
+sub String UUID of a user

-id UUID Path ID of a storyline item, e.g. "26966953-6a54-4f0f-886c-e2e0074b3005"
+id UUID ID of a storyline item, e.g. 26966953-6a54-4f0f-886c-e2e0074b3005

 Example request